 Yes!
-We have never seen ourselves as ‘taking the gospel’ to Tanzania — the gospel is already here and thriving.
-However, we do believe we have a part to play in seeing the gospel continue to take root.
+We have never seen ourselves as ‘taking the gospel’ to Tanzania; the gospel is already here and thriving.
+However, we do believe there is a part for us to play in seeing the gospel continue to take root.
 Just as the Western church has much to learn from Africans, so we as Australians have something to offer Tanzanians, and they’ve invited us to explore this in partnership together.
 We’re seeking to work with Tanzanians, not impose ourselves on them.

 Who is CMS Australia?

 Is CMS denominationally affiliated?
 Are you guys?

-CMS traces its history back to 1799 in England with Wilberforce and co, and its historic links are with Anglicans and evangelicals.
-Today, CMS Australia is non-denominational and receives no money from a particular denomination.
-In South Australia, the CMS staff, workers and supporters hail from a range of different churches and denominations.
-Our own denominational backgrounds are a mixture of Lutheran, Anglican and Uniting Church, and our home church is Richmond Baptist.
+CMS traces its history back to 1799 in England with Wilberforce and co, and its historic links are with low-church/evangelical Anglicans.
+Today, our CMS branch is not denominationally affiliated, and its staff, workers and supporters hail from a range of different churches.
+Our own backgrounds are a mixture of Lutheran, Anglican and Uniting Church, and our home church is Richmond Baptist.

 How can I be part of what you’re doing?

 What can our church do to show we care for you?

-We always feel cared for when we get a reply to our emails and other posts — even just a one-line message!
+We always feel cared for when we get a reply to our emails and posts — even just a single line!
 It’s also a big encouragement when churches invite our input as teachers and mission educators (don’t hesitate to ask).
 See also: 5 Facts that Can Help Churches Better Relate to Their Supported Missionaries (Seedbed Blog).

 Postage is expensive and there are taxes on this end for items sent in the post from overseas so as much as we’d love a care package, it’s probably not worth it.